-For women whose insurance has been affected by the economic impact caused by COVID-19, we have created a free service to help guide you through the coverage options available based on your unique circumstance.
+For women whose insurance has been affected by the economic impact caused by COVID-19, Methodist Healthcare has created a free service to help guide you through the coverage options available based on your unique circumstance.
 Learn more about our health coverage hotline.

 What is the difference between a Diagnostic Mammogram and a Screening Mammogram?